dishant9397/image-transformations/README.md

 # Image Transformations
 This MVC application allows the user to apply different transformation techniques on a given picture and then save the resultant image.
+It also allows user to generate pattern of the particular so that it is easier to stitch that image on any other image.
 This program runs with two possible ways mainly script mode and interactive mode and both of these modes are self explanatory.

 # Features
 The features of this application are as follows: